stepollo2/stepollo-explorer/docs/api.md

 ```

 ### Socket.io API
 Socket.io interface is provided at `/socket.io/`.
-The interface also can be explored using Blockbook Socket.io Test Page found at `/test-socketio.html`.
+The interface also can be explored using Blockbook Socket.io.

 The legacy API is provided as is and will not be further developed.